 Understanding how the type of CBD affects absorption is more straightforward.

-While there are various types of CBD that are really just names (ie. water-soluble, nano-cbd , etc.), the important factor when it comes to the absorption process is the physical size of the CBD particle.
+While various types of CBD are really just names (i.e., water-soluble, nano-CBD, etc.).
+The critical factor in the absorption process is the physical size of the CBD particle.

-For the purpose of understanding this factor, let’s say there’s 2 types of groups going into Disneyland―families with 5+ members and couples.
+To understand this factor, let’s say there are 2 types of groups going into Disneyland―families with 5+ members and couples.